heydocode/ServerAPI/README.md

 # ServerAPI

 ServerAPI is a versatile software that allows you to turn any machine (Windows, Linux, and macOS) into a server.
-It sends machine statistics via email (configurable via wizard), creates an online server management panel, and provides a console managed by user input and ServerAPI.
+It sends machine statistics via email (configurable via setup wizard), display and register logs.

 ## IMPORTANT
-ServerAPI is in active developpement and is not released yet!
+ServerAPI is in "active" (now is not) developpement and is not released yet!

 ## Tasks